GabrielStavre/power-bi-exchange-rate-report/README.md

 # power-bi-exchange-rate-report
-A repo to store the Exchange Rate Power BI project
+A repo to store the Exchange Rate Power BI project and definitions.